 I’ve had quite a few updates to my cookbook over the past year so decided it was high time to reprint.
-Getting the print settings can be challenging to say the least.
-So today I’m breaking that down for you to make it as easy as possible.
+Getting the print settings can be challenging, to say the least.
+So today I’m breaking down settings to print a cookbook as a booklet.

 Before I get to that, I have a series of blog posts I’ve written over the past year or so that delve into how to create, bind, and print a family cookbook.
-The posts I have in this series so far are:
+A full list of the posts I’ve published regarding cookbook creation is below: